iamthegreatdestroyer/faceless-youtube/kubernetes/README.md

 # Kubernetes Deployment Configuration

-This directory contains Kubernetes manifests for deploying Doppelganger Studio to a production cluster.
+This directory contains Kubernetes manifests for deploying Faceless YouTube Automation Platform to a production cluster.

 ## Directory Structure